dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Build cheaply, and earn the problem of scale

-+ Don’t run out of money
++ Don’t run out of money.

 + “A great goal in life would be to not have to be in a given place at a given time.
 Being accountable for your output rather than your input.
 I would love to be paid purely for my judgment.” - naval